Cog-Creators/Red-DiscordBot/CONTRIBUTING.md

     ```bash
     make newenv
     ```
-    Red, its dependencies, and all required development tools, are now installed to a virtual environment located in the `.venv` subdirectory.
+    Red, its dependencies, and all required development tools are now installed to a virtual environment located in the `.venv` subdirectory.
 Red is installed in editable mode, meaning that edits you make to the source code in the repository will be reflected when you run Red.
 3. Activate the new virtual environment with one of the following commands:
     - Posix:
         ```bash